GalKJ/Limio_wordle_take_home_challenge_FAC26/README.md

 ### Deployment

-To view the Wordle challenge on Github pages please follow this link [Click me to play!](https://d0g3bl2.github.io/Limio_wordle_take_home_challenge_FAC26/)
+To view the Wordle challenge on Github pages please follow this link [Click me to play!](https://d0g3bl2.github.io/Limio_wordle_take_home_challenge_FAC26/).
+You can check the console for the secret word!

 ---